saaniaki/eloki/README.md

 1. `ElementRandomProvider<T>`

-`ElementRandomProvider<T>` is a generic class that provides random elements of type `T`.
+`ElementRandomProvider<T>` is a generic interface that provides random elements of type `T`.
 All providers of this type read and load the valid values into the memory and then provide them when the `provideRandomElement` method has been called.

 2. `SelectiveRandomProvider<K, T>`

-`SelectiveRandomProvider<K, T>` is a generic class that provides a random elements of type `T` from a group of elements that are grouped together with key `K`.
+`SelectiveRandomProvider<K, T>` is a generic interface that provides a random element of type `T` from a group of elements that are grouped together with key `K`.
 All providers of this type read and load the valid values into the memory and then provide them when the `provideRandomElement(K key)` method has been called.

 ### Hard Disk Random Providers (HDRP)